jenbird/restaurant-reviews/README.md

 In the app folder, set up a simple server.
 This will allow HTTP requests to serve up the site files on your local computer.
 This can be done using Python.
 In a terminal, check the version of Python you have: `python -V`.
 If you have Python 2.x, spin up the server with `python -m SimpleHTTPServer 8000` (or some other port, if port 8000 is already in use.)
 For Python 3.x, you can use `python3 -m http.server 8000`.
 If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.

 Loading the app:
-Go to your preferred browser and with you server running, visit the site: `http://localhost:8000`.
+Go to your preferred browser and with your server running, visit the site: `http://localhost:8000`.
 This app is optimised for Google Chrome.

 ### Dependencies